bloxstreet/support/docs/hr-information/activity-information.md

 ### <font color="#C21807">Activity Requirement</font>
 - All HRs are required to spend a minimum of 60 minutes per week at the store.

 Note that one week's minutes of activity are not transferable to another week.
-For example, if you complete 180 minutes in one week, you are **not** set for three weeks.
+For example, if an HR complete 180 minutes in one week, they are **not** set for three weeks.

 To facilitate activity tracking, BloxStreet uses Hyra.
-If you have not already, sign up for Hyra using [this link](https://app.hyra.io/get-started).
+HRs should sign up for Hyra using [this link](https://app.hyra.io/get-started).
 HRs who lose their minutes on Hyra are encouraged to create a ticket in the BloxStreet Staffing Support server, making sure to use the format shown in the ticket.

 ### <font color="#C21807">Inactivity Notices</font>